Mel Rosenthal Photoprints

 Collection consists of photographic materials taken by Frank Espada, mostly images from the Puerto Rican Diaspora Documentary Project, which documents these communities across the Unites States.
-In addition, there are materials relating to his earlier work documenting civil rights activities, also in the United States during the 1960s and 1970s.
+In addition, there are materials relating to his earlier work documenting civil rights activities and HIV/AIDS awareness, also in the United States during the 1960s, 1970s, and 1980s.

 Mack Gordon (1904-1959) was a prolific and successful songwriter, lyricist, and composer.
 He composed songs for stage and screen.
 He and Harry Warren won the Academy Award for Best Song in 1943.

 Correspondence, photographs, business documents, certificates and advertising materials from the family of Max and Rose Cayton, 1890-1993.